ike-keichan/KeiLisp-onWeb/README_Function.md

 ### exit
 **(exit)**
-Function to exit the Lisp interpreter.
+Function to exit the Lisp interpreter.<br>
+Sad news!
+This function does not work in KeiLisp-onWeb.

 ```
 >> (exit)
 Bye!
+Can't close the browser's tabs due to security issues.
+nil
 ```

 ### floatp